WebReflection/coincident/README.md

   * be sure your server is providing those headers as explained in *MDN*
   * bootstrap a local server that provides such headers for local tests: `npx mini-coi ./` is all you need to enable these headers locally, but the utility doesn't do much more than serving files with those headers enabled
   * use `<script src="./mini-coi.js"></script>` on top of your `<head>` node in your *HTML* templates to use automatically a *ServiceWorker* that force-enable those headers for any request made frm any client.
 This woks on *GitHub* pages too, and every other static files handler for local projects
-  * use the *ServiceWorker* logic enabled out of the box by passing the file `npx sabayon ./public/sw.js` to *Worker* constructors, so that such *SW* can be used to polyfill the *sync* case
+  * use the *ServiceWorker* logic enabled out of the box by passing the file `npx coincident ./public/sw.js` to *Worker* constructors, so that such *SW* can be used to polyfill the *sync* case
-  * provide your own *ServiceWorker* file whenever a *Worker* is created, out of the `{ serviceWorker: '../sw.js' }` extra option, as long as it imports utilities from [sabayon](https://github.com/WebReflection/sabayon#readme), as explained in its [ServiceWorker related details](https://github.com/WebReflection/sabayon?tab=readme-ov-file#service-worker)
+  * provide your own *ServiceWorker* file whenever a *Worker* is created, out of the `{ serviceWorker: '../sw.js' }` extra option

 The latter 2 points will inevitably fallback to a *polyfilled* version of the native possible performance but it should be *good enough* to enable your logic around *workers* invoking, or reaching, synchronous *main* thread related tasks.

 #### Enable only async SharedArrayBuffer features

-This module by default does fallback to a *SAB* polyfill, meaning *async* notification of any buffer are still granted to be executed or succeed, thanks to [sabayon](https://github.com/WebReflection/sabayon#readme) underlying module.
+This module by default does fallback to a *SAB* polyfill, meaning *async* notification of any buffer are still granted to be executed or succeed.

 This scenario is **ideal** when: